Spiritual Benefits of Regular Salah in Ulm

 Before praying, ensure you're facing the right direction.
 Check the Qibla direction for Ulm to know exactly where to face during your Salah.

-Zuhr prayer in Ulm begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in Germany.
+Dhuhr (Zuhr) prayer in Ulm begins after the sun passes its zenith (highest point).
+In Europe/Berlin timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.